 We are a leading software platform for digital media measurement and analytics.
-Our leadership in our industry is based on our differentiated technical capabilities resulting from years of innovation, breadth of industry accredited solutions, and expansive network of integration partners that enable us to maintain global coverage across the digital advertising ecosystem.
+Our leadership in our industry is based on our differentiated technical capabilities resulting from years of innovation, our breadth of industry accredited solutions, and an expansive network of integration partners that enable us to analyze media transactions across the global digital ecosystem.
 Our solutions empower our customers to address the evolving and intensifying complexities of measuring the performance of digital advertising.
-We deliver our suite of measurement solutions through a robust and scalable software platform that provides our customers with unified data analytics.
+We deliver our suite of solutions through a robust and scalable software platform that provides our customers with unified data analytics.
 Our broad market coverage of the digital advertising ecosystem and our leading software platform enables us to analyze billions of data points globally each day.
 This volume has enabled us to build a self-reinforcing, proprietary data asset which we redeploy in new solutions that further enhance and expand the analytics that we can deliver to our customers and partners.